xiaohanj-isu/social_interaction/README.md

-# social_interaction
+# Genetic modeling of dyadic traits with application to social interactions in pig aggression
-This repository include ASREML scripts for dyadic and marginal social interaction models.
+This repository includes ASREML scripts for dyadic and marginal social interaction models.